-You can download the Internal Affairs Report Form, call police headquarters to have the fom mailed to you, or stop by police headquarters and pick up the form.
+You can download the Internal Affairs Report Form, Internal Affairs Report Form (Spanish) call police headquarters to have the form mailed to you, or stop by police headquarters and pick up the form.
 The completed form can be mailed anonymously to police headquarters, if you wish.
 The police department address is as follows:

 Raritan Township Police Department